bbalganjjm/natural_js/docs/v2/package.md

 # Verify

 `npm run test:consumers` builds and packs into an isolated temporary directory, then installs that tarball in separate JS and strict TS fixtures.
 For a frozen release artifact, run `npm run test:consumers -- --tarball <path.tgz> --sha256 <64-hex>`; this verifies the checksum before installing the exact same tarball in both fixtures and skips rebuilding.
 Run `npm run test:packed-browser -- --tarball <path.tgz> --sha256 <64-hex> --browser chromium` for a browser-served CVC/Form/Grid consumer installed from that artifact.
 The browser option also accepts `firefox`, `webkit`, `chrome`, or `edge` when available locally.
 The pack list must contain no 1.x bundle, jQuery, hand-maintained 1.x declarations, or general utility library.
 For browser import smoke, install Playwright binaries with `npx playwright install chromium firefox webkit` and run `npm run test:browser`. `npm run example` serves the authored-HTML Vite fixture.

+# Browser and publication scope

+Safari is outside the initial 2.0 browser support scope by the user's decision.
+The frozen beta artifact passed installed-browser smokes in Chrome and Edge on Windows, plus Playwright Chromium, Firefox, and WebKit.
+Playwright WebKit is engine regression evidence, not a Safari vendor test.
+Other vendor/OS combinations have not been verified.
+Automated accessibility checks and tested keyboard flows do not establish complete WCAG 2.2 AA conformance for applications with their own HTML and CSS.

+The user deferred npm publication until the remaining functionality is finished, personally tested, and explicitly requested for publication.
+The current tarball is a local candidate only; no 2.0 release tag or registry version exists.

 # Pitfalls